-TRANSAMERICA might not seem like the sort of film topic that could cause a lover of Gunfight At The O.K.
-Corral and Pork Chop Hill to stop kicking the bloodhound, put down the chainsaw, jump into the Hummer and tear through the barb wire en route to the video store, but I’m glad I did (no, I don’t own a Hummer, so keep your soup in the bowl).
+TRANSAMERICA might not seem like the sort of story that could cause a lover of Gunfight At The O.K.
+Corral and Pork Chop Hill to stop kicking the bloodhound, put down the chainsaw, jump into the Hummer and tear through the barb wire en route to the video store, but I’m glad I did.

 Attaching a social/sexual statement to a road movie makes for a sly delivery vessel; keeping the script fun while making points about gender equality and respecting the sensibilities of others who differ from The Norm is a good call.
 Whatever the hell The Norm is anymore, in this paranoid, dumbed-down Thought Wasteland we call the ‘Homeland’ (the little matter that we’re coerced to refer to Home as the ‘Homeland’ is for another movie I’d like to see).

 Having the very likable Felicity Huffman give such a beautiful performance as the lead capped it.
-She was nominated for Best Actress in this 2005 comedy-drama (lost honorably to Reese Witherspoon’s more traditional troubles in Walk The Line).
-As she’s known more for TV (Desperate Housewives), was already 43 when this came out, and the industry’s prejudice against older actresses being what it is, it’s likely this may be a one-off for her.
-Bask in the triumph, then, and those who aren’t too hidebound by their prejudices can savor the good work.
+She was nominated for Best Actress in this 2005 dramedy (Reese Witherspoon’s more traditional troubles took the prize for Walk The Line).
+As she’s known more for TV (Desperate Housewives), was already 43 when this came out, and given the industry’s prejudice against older actresses being what it is, it’s likely this may be a one-off for her.
+Bask in the triumph, then, and those who aren’t too hidebound by their prejudices can savor the stellar work.

-The 103 minutes co-stars Kevin Zegers, Fionnula Flanagan, Burt Young, Elizabeth Pena, Carrie Preston and Grant Monohan.
-National treasure Dolly Parton wrote and sings the excellent Oscar-nominated song “Travellin’ Thru”.
-The film was made on a scratch budget of $1,000,000 and returned fifteen times that.
+The 103 minutes co-stars Kevin Zegers (‘Toby’), Fionnula Flanagan (mom from hell, or in this case, Phoenix), Burt Young, Elizabeth Pena, Carrie Preston (fun bit as Bree’s rowdy sis) and Grant Monohan.
+National treasure Dolly Parton wrote and sings the superb Oscar-nominated song “Travellin’ Thru”.
+The heartfelt and spirit-affirming film was made on a scratch budget of $1,000,000 and returned fifteen times that.